Director: Christopher McQuarrie

-One imagines Christopher McQuarrie, screenwriter and director of this fifth installment of the Mission: Impossible series, sat in his kitchen struggling to come up with that special something that will separate his addition to the franchise out from all the rest.
+One imagines Christopher McQuarrie, screenwriter and director of this fifth instalment of the Mission: Impossible series, sat in his kitchen struggling to come up with that special something that will separate his addition to the franchise out from all the rest.
 That special set-piece.
 Sure, Tom’s got some nifty idea about hanging on to a plane at the top of the picture, but he needs something punchy for the middle.
 It’s traditional.
 De Palma had that vault heist back in ’96.
 Bird capriciously attached Ethan Hunt to the tallest building in the world for Ghost Protocol.
 What could come next?

 And while contemplating this tricky question, McQuarrie finds himself staring into his washing machine as it shudders its way through the robotic chore of sudding his whites.
 “Gee,” McQuarrie thinks to himself, “Imagine what it would be like to be inside a giant washing machine…”